How to Calculate Profit Margin

 Defining Profit Margin

-The profit margin of a business is a reflection of the revenue percentage that your business retains.
+The profit margin of a business is a reflection of the revenue percentage that your company retains.
 You can determine the profitability of your business for a specific time frame by knowing how to calculate its profit margin.

 Helpful Definitions to Know